Design Guide

 Visitor Impression

-Set aside a dedicated section of lockers — or an entire bank — for visitors and contractors.
-A branded, frictionless experience when someone walks into your space for the first time is worth more than any lobby poster.
+A branded, frictionless experience when someone walks into your space for the first time.
+Set aside a dedicated locker section for visitors and contractors — it's worth more than any lobby poster.

 Download the Full Design Guide

-22 pages from HAMILTON on the hybrid office, smart locker design, customization options, biophilic integration, and brand storytelling through workplace storage.
+22 pages on the hybrid office, smart locker design, customization options, biophilic integration, and brand storytelling through workplace storage.
 Free — no form required.

 Workplace Can Happen Anywhere — HAMILTON Guide Cover